minio/kes/README.md

 ## Getting Started

 We run a public KES server instance at `https://play.min.io:7373` for you to experiment with.
-Just follow the following steps to get a first impression of how easy it is to use KES as a client.
+Just follow the steps below to get a first impression of how easy it is to use KES as a client.
 All you need is `cURL`.

-If you instead want to run a KES server locally as your first steps then checout our [Getting Started Guide](https://github.com/minio/kes/wiki/Getting-Started).
+If you instead want to run a KES server locally as your first steps then checkout our [Getting Started Guide](https://github.com/minio/kes/wiki/Getting-Started).

 #### 1. Fetch the root identity